Bart Mendoza: 2011–present: Music and journalism

 On April 4, 2014, in a special presentation at the Lafayette Hotel, Mendoza was honored along with 40 other prominent San Diego artists, business and community leaders, including El Vez, John Reis, Robin Henkel and Gregory Page.
 Each had a special banner with their image placed along El Cajon Boulevard.

 In May 2014, Mendoza was interviewed on the TV Talk show, Tonight in San Diego (Episode 12), by host David Vaughn, with True Stories also performing two songs on air.
 He has since performed on air with the house band, The Mondaze in June 2017.
 Meanwhile, in June 2014, Mendoza appeared on the soundtrack to the Lester Bangs documentary, A Box Full of Rocks, directed by Raul Sandelin, backing Jon Kanis on his track, "It Is and It Isn't" alongside the Shambles.

 Mendoza also a contributed an essay to Timothy Gassen's book, Knights of Fuzz: The New Garage & Psychedelic Music Explosion, released in August 2014.

 In late 2014 Mendoza regrouped Manual Scan for a pair of performances to promote a best of album, All Night Scan, from Cheap Rewards Records and the band's appearance on the Millions Like Us: The Story of the Mod revival box set from Cherry Red Records.
 During the same time frame Manual Scan recorded a Mendoza penned theme song for DJ Tim Pyles, heard at the beginning of his Sunday evening Loudspeaker program on XETRA-FM (91X).
 In December 2015 Manual Scan was one of the headliners at the annual Purple Weekend Festival in Leon, Spain.
 Meanwhile, Manual Scan released a 10-inch vinyl EP, The Pyles Sessions, produced by Alan Sanderson, to coincide with the show.

 In 2015 the Mendoza penned song, "Wouldn't You Like To Be A Bear," by the Shambles, was included in the box set, 40 Years of Bear Family Records, from Germany's Bear Family Records.
 Following the release of a 7-inch EP of radio sessions, Radio Daze, on Spanish label Bickerton records, in 2016 he and the band appeared in the music documentary series, Cachitos de Hierro y Cromo - in an episode called, YEAH, YEAH!, broadcast on the Spanish television network RTVE.

 In 2018 Mendoza contributed an essay to the book, The Scooter Chronicles: A Southern California Modyssey, by Shahriar Fouladi, issued by IDW Publishing / Burger Records.

 That same year Mendoza became the music editor for all Local Umbrella Media Newspapers creating the Music Scene SD section found in each issue.
 In 2021 the column was spun off into a video podcast, Music Scene SDTV.
 Meanwhile, in 2021, Mendoza signed to Pacific Records, releasing the EP, 66/68.
 The recording was nominated for "Best Pop Album" at the 2021 San Diego Music Awards.

+Mendoza was the recipient of the 2023 Industry Achievement Award at that year's 32nd Annual San Diego Music Awards.